Lectures on Gauge theories and Many-Body systems: Elliptic Calogero--Moser system

 is the Weierstrass $\wp-$function on elliptic curve $C_{\tau} = \mathbb{C} \big/ \mathbb{Z} + \tau \mathbb{Z}$ and $\nu \in \mathbb{R}_{+}$ is the coupling constant. \item The Poisson structure is given by the standard symplectic form

-\end{itemize} \end{defn} One can also consider real valued $x_i$ and $p_i$.
+\end{itemize} \end{defn} One can also consider real-valued $x_i$ and $p_i$.
 Analogously to the usual CM this system describes motion of particles interacting with a slightly more sophisticated potential.
-However allowing positions and momenta to be complex provides an interesting feature: points can swip without gaining infinite energy.
+However allowing positions and momenta to be complex provides an interesting feature: points can swap without gaining infinite energy.
 This circumstance prompts us to consider an extended phase space.